darius-daniel/alx-low_level_programming/0x0B-malloc_free/README.md

 1-strdup.c - a function that returns a pointer to a new allocated space in memory, which contains a copy of the string given as a parameter.

 2-str_concat.c - a function that concatenates two strings.

+3-alloc_grid.c - a function that returns a point to a 2-D array of integers.